iterorganization/Waveform-Editor/docs/source/training/training.rst

       2. Set any NICE environment variables required to run NICE.
 This depends on your specific system.
          If you are on SDCC, you can leave this as is.

-         If you get errors stating that there were issues when loading shared libraries, you might need to set the ``LD_LIBRARY_PATH``.
+         If you are running waveform editor locally (not on SDCC), you may get errors stating that there were issues when loading shared libraries, you might need to set the ``LD_LIBRARY_PATH``.
          You can set them using the following dictionary style format: ``{'LD_LIBRARY_PATH': '<paths>'}``, replacing the ``<paths>`` (including angle brackets).